gilherau/KqlSieveOfEratosthenes/README.md

 | union (print num=2) // '2' is prime number too!
 | count
 ```

-Here is my approach.
+## My approach
 I am clocking in 12 sec on a dev sku cluster (have not spun up my free cluster yet :( )

+###todos:
+- Hygiene with data types to accomodate bigger numbers :)
+- Generalize some of the code to be functions if possible

 ``` kusto
 // Added the Sieve of Eratosthenes optimization to the script to minimize the list of dividers